 The same goes for the shelf.
 Often people have small chimney breasts; we would give at least 1/2 an inch on either side of the shelf.

 On each product page, there is an option to alter the sizes.
 When you add Made to Measure to your order this module opens up with the current dimensions of the fire surround you are looking at.
 You can alter these sizes, and as you adjust the width, you will see the LD (leg width altering).
 If you don't want to do this, just close down the module and continue to purchase.
-We NEVER accept a made to measure order until we have spoken to the customer, so we will call you.
+We NEVER accept a made to measure order until we have spoken to the customer, so don't worry we will call you.

-Finally, if you want help choosing your wood fire surround, then we are here Monday through to Friday 9 am to 5 pm and are happy to give you any help and advice required.
+Finally, if you want help choosing your wood fire surround, then we are here Monday through to Friday from 9 am to 5 pm and are happy to give you any help and advice required.